LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

           print(" [x] Received %r" %(body.decode('UTF-8')))

-    This should fix the issue.
+      Your output should now match the sample output.

 And that's it!
 You now have a working RabbitMQ server and Hello World application.